 \textbf{Road and traffic modeling.} We consider that a linear road of width $\Delta d$ crosses the landscape at a distance $d$ from the home-range center.
 Without loss of generality and to keep mathematical simplicity, we define the $y$ axis parallel to the road (Fig.\,\ref{fig:mapping}A).
 Mathematically, such a road is defined as the region of the landscape

-We restrict our study to animals whose home ranges are such that the typical length scale of motion is much larger than the road width, $\sigma\gg\Delta d$, which is true for most mid- to large-sized mammals \cite{noonan_comprehensive_2019}.
-For the traffic dynamics, we assume that the movement of vehicles is approximately mutually independent and much faster than animal movement, which allows us not to resolve traffic in space.
-Instead, we model the traffic on the road as a sequence of discrete temporal events, each of which represents the appearance of a vehicle on the road.
-Because we assume that these discrete events are mutually independent, we can represent traffic volume in terms of a homogeneous Poisson point process of incoming vehicles at a rate $\nu_0$.
+We focus primarily on animals whose home ranges are such that the typical length scale of motion is much larger than the road width, $\sigma\gg\Delta d$, which is true for most mid- to large-sized mammals \citep{noonan_comprehensive_2019}.For completeness, we treat the general case in which this separation of scales does not hold in Appendix \ref{app:roadwidth}.

+For traffic dynamics, we assume that the movement of vehicles is approximately mutually independent and much faster than animal movement, which allows us not to resolve traffic in space.
+Instead, we model road traffic as a sequence of discrete temporal events, each representing the appearance of a vehicle.
+Because we assume that these discrete events are mutually independent, we can represent traffic volume in terms of a homogeneous Poisson point process of incoming vehicles at a rate $\nu_0$.\\

-\textbf{Collision modeling.} In real-world scenarios, WVCs are multi-step complex processes resulting from traffic volume, and how animals and drivers respond to each other's presence \cite{jacobson2016behavior,pagany_wildlife-vehicle_2020}.
+\textbf{Collision modeling.} In real-world scenarios, WVCs are multi-step complex processes resulting from traffic volume, and how animals and drivers respond to each other's presence \citep{jacobson2016behavior,pagany_wildlife-vehicle_2020}.
 Given a proportion $q$ of accidents \textit{per} incoming vehicle and a rate of incoming vehicles $\nu_0$, potential collisions occur at a rate $\nu = q\nu_0$.
 This rate defines the time sequence of potential collisions as a local Poisson point process on the road $C_\Omega = \left\{c_i\right\}$ $i\in\mathbb N$.
 Because $C_\Omega$ has homogeneous and stationary increments, it defines a sequence of times of possible WVCs that are only realized if the animal is at the road---i.e., occupies $\Omega$---at time $c_i$ (Fig.\,\ref{fig:mapping}B).
 Considering this definition for $C_\Omega$, the collision time $R$ is the stopping time for the movement process defined by the first coincidence of a potential collision event with the occupation of the region $\Omega$,